-Graduate Degree: Master of Science in Nursing (MSN)
+Graduate Degree: Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) in Executive Leadership

 Mission

 Preparing professional nurses to be Christ's hands and heart, to touch the world one person, family, and community at a time.
 In concert with the mission of OKWU, the School of Nursing seeks to enhance scholarship, lifelong learning, and Christian discipleship, while fostering in students the desire to live out lives of service to both God and man.
 In particular, the School of Nursing seeks to inspire unselfish service to humanity and to develop personal and professional integrity of nurses based on Christian ethics and an appreciation of the Christian faith as a basis for the interpretation of nursing knowledge.